Can a robot have a personality?

 Jake Scherlis, Vivian Qiu, & Myles Blodnick

-Waddle was created to explore the idea of an autonomous entity that comes to life, with a distinct personality displayed through its response to stimulus.
-After exploring a wide range of potential behaviors, we decided to match the robot’s movement to its 'lovability' in a way that draws people in and engages them in an interaction.
+Waddle was created to explore the idea of an autonomous entity that comes to life, with a personality displayed through its response to stimulus.
+We decided to match the robot’s movement to its 'lovability' in a way that draws people in and engages them in an interaction.

-The personality is achieved through the physical motion of the robot in response to two types of stimulus detected by proximity sensors and sound sensors.
-In this iteration, Waddle exhibits an engaging reaction to music or sound, while responding to its environment to avoid collision.
+The robot responds to two types of stimulus detected by proximity sensors and sound sensors.
+Waddle dances in response to music or sound, while responding to its environment to avoid collision.
 As a result, Waddle is an adorable waddling robot that effectively navigates around a crowded room.